 The national average salary for human resources personnel is $66,032, according to Glassdoor.
 Earnings positively correlate with educational level, with MS recipients earning the most.
 HR professionals at Ford Motor Company and The Clorox Company reported annual salaries $125,000 and up.

-A Master’s in Human Resources helps you stand out from the competition and puts you in position to take your career exactly where you want it to go.
+A Master’s in Human Resources Management helps you stand out from the competition and puts you in position to take your career exactly where you want it to go.
 Call a Program Manager today at 866-373-9547 to learn more about our fully online MS program at The University of Scranton.

 Click to see full graphic